gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 For visualization purposes, we are only interested in the columns related to the GO terms, the significance of the terms, and information about the number of genes associated with the terms.

-To extract columns from a data frame/tibble we can use the `select()` function.
+To extract these columns from a data frame/tibble we can use the `select()` function.
 In contrast to base R, we do not need to put the column names in quotes for selection.

 ```r
 # Selecting columns to keep